 Your GPU rig lives under the stairs.
 You live abroad.
 It's asleep 23h a day.
 One tap on your phone and it's ready when you SSH in.

-Your work desktop has the 128 GB RAM and the GPUs.
+Your work desktop has the RAM and the GPUs.
 You're on your MacBook at a café.
 Wake it, mosh in, close laptop when done.

 Fleet of 40 desks.
 Half in on any given day.
 Schedule wake-on-arrival, sleep-on-idle.
 Power bill drops, morning queues don't.